Tazinho/rsurveyjs/README.md

 ## Known limitations so far

+- consistent argument naming e.g. theme_vars vs readOnly…\> snake_case

-- work over vignettes
+- work over vignettes (including editing, consistency, cross-linking, examples)
-- Custom widgets / question renderers ✅ ❌ JS-level customization only

 - does the high level structure for vignettes make sense?
-- In surveyjs.js den Comment noch auflösen.
-You can add resizing suppert here if needed later

 - what are multi-locale surveys?

-- switch language on runtime (e.g. via dropown; supproted by surveyjs)
+- switch language on runtime (e.g. via dropown; supproted by surveyjs) (could add a message handler like “surveyjs-locale” - not yet done)

-- consistent argument naming e.g. theme_vars vs readOnly…
-- provide a shiny database example including testing with db-connection
-- Live results tracking example doesnt work yet
+- Live results tracking example doesnt work yet \> work with onValueChanged \> Shiny.setInputValue(…)

-- Completion example does not work or is not meaningful
+- Completion example does not work or is not meaningful \> Covered by onComplete + input&<id>\_data

 - Dynamic Update example does not work or is not meaningful

+- tests/unit tests for all examples are needed

+- error handling

-- Handling: 📥 Input validation / error handling 📦 Embedding in other
+- Embedding in other widgets or layouts

-  widgets or layouts \*� Unit testing examples 🧩 Extending with custom question types
+- Extending with custom question types

-- What about
-- Survey events / hooks ✅ ❌ Not exposed (yet)
+- Custom widgets / question renderers (needs js-level support, potentially surveyjs plugin, not sure if possible)

 - Provide file upload example - e.g. what to do then with that file?

+- provide a shiny database example including testing with db-connection

+- In surveyjs.js den Comment noch auflösen.
+You can add resizing suppert here if needed later

 - PDF/Excel/CSV/JSON Export
-- tests for all examples are needed

-1. Shiny Integration (when you’re ready)

-Since you’re wrapping a JS form library, SurveyJS is a perfect fit for dynamic Shiny apps.
-When you revisit this:

-    Expose survey responses as input$<id>_data and input$<id>_data_live

-    Implement onComplete → Shiny.setInputValue(...)

-    Optionally: reactive resetting or dynamic schema updates

-Let me know when you’re ready — I can help scaffold that.
-2. Advanced Schema Helpers (R-side ergonomics)

-Help R users generate common schema fragments with minimal boilerplate.
-E.g.,

-surveyjs_text(“email”, title = “Your Email”, required = TRUE, validator
-= “email”) surveyjs_number(“age”, min = 18, max = 99)

-These small helpers can:

-    Make your API more user-friendly

-    Standardize common patterns
+- DSLs e.g. surveyjs_text, surveyjs_number, .. to user friendly,

-    Encourage best practices
+  standardizing, encourage best practices

-This also reduces the risk of users writing broken schemas manually.
-3.
-Validation Utilities in R

-You now support JS-based validators.
-You could also expose an R-side DSL to help define them:

-surveyjs_validator(“nickname”, min_length = 4)

-This would output the correct pre_render_hook string for that validator, e.g.,
+- validation utilities or DSLs like survejs_validator would output the correct pre_render_hook string for that validator, e.g.,

 survey.onValidateQuestion.add(function(sender, options) { if
 (options.name === ‘nickname’ && options.value.length \< 4) {
 options.error = ‘Too short’; } });

-This bridges ease-of-use with customizability.
 4. Theme Builder / Survey Style Options

 Your theme and theme_vars support is already great.